House of the Seven Gables: Museum

 In 1908, the house was purchased by Caroline O. Emmerton, founder of the House of Seven Gables Settlement Association, and she restored it from 1908 to 1910 as a museum whose admission fees would support the association.
 Boston architect Joseph Everett Chandler supervised the restoration, which among other alterations reconstructed missing gables.
 In some cases historical authenticity was sacrificed in the interest of appealing to visitors, who expected the house to match the one Hawthorne described in his romantic novel.
 Thus, for example, Emmerton added a "cent-shop" resembling that operated by the author's fictional character Hepzibah Pyncheon.
 A representation of "Maule's Well" was added to the garden.

 She also added what looks like a wood closet but has a false back.
 When opened, the back leads to a secret staircase which leads up to the attic.
 Many interesting features of the original mansion remain, including unusual forms of wall insulation, original beams and rafters, and extensive Georgian paneling.

-The Nathaniel Hawthorne Birthplace is now immediately adjacent to the House of the Seven Gables, and access to it is granted with the regular admission fee.
+The Nathaniel Hawthorne Birthplace is now immediately adjacent to the House of the Seven Gables, and access to it is granted with either a regular admission fee or a grounds pass.
 Although it is indeed the house in which Hawthorne was born and lived to the age of four, the house was sited a few blocks away on Union Street when he inhabited it.

 In 1994, the Seamans Visitor Center was opened at the historic site.
 The visitor center was named in honor of the Seamans family; Donald C. Seamans was responsible for the building project when he was president of the House of the Seven Gables Settlement Association.

 On March 29, 2007, the House of the Seven Gables Historic District was designated a National Historic Landmark District.

-As of 2022, The House of the Seven Gables opened to the public in April 1910 and has seen millions of visitors since.
+The House of the Seven Gables opened to the public in April 1910 and it has seen millions of visitors since.